nagyist/linshare/README.md

 # LinShare

 ## License
-Linshare is released under the terms of the license GNU AGPLv3.
-For more information please see [here](LICENSE.md)
+Linshare is released under the terms of the license GPLv3.
+For more information please see [here](LICENSE)

 ## Description